Fireplace: Evolution of fireplace design

 Over time, the purpose of fireplaces has changed from one of necessity to one of visual interest.
 Early ones were more fire pits than modern fireplaces.
 They were used for warmth on cold days and nights, as well as for cooking.
 They also served as a gathering place within the home.
 These fire pits were usually centered within a room, allowing more people to gather around it.

 Many flaws were found in early fireplace designs.
 Along with the Industrial Revolution, came large-scale housing developments, necessitating a standardization of fireplaces.
 The most renowned fireplace designers of this time were the Adam Brothers: John Adam, Robert Adam, and James Adam.
 They perfected a style of fireplace design that was used for generations.
 It was smaller, more brightly lit, with an emphasis on the quality of the materials used in their construction, instead of their size.

 By the 1800s, most new fireplaces were made up of two parts, the surround and the insert.
 The surround consisted of the mantelpiece and side supports, usually in wood, marble or granite.
 The insert was where the fire burned, and was constructed of cast iron often backed with decorative tiles.
 As well as providing heat, the fireplaces of the Victorian era were thought to add a cosy ambiance to homes.
+In the US state of Wisconsin, some elementary classrooms would contain decorated fireplaces to ease children's transition from home to school.